USAID Science for Development Fellowships logo

 Two-Year Commitment

 SDF provides a two-year immersive experience with expectation for commitment to and completion of the full 24 months.
 Fellows are assigned to specific USAID offices for the two years.
-Fellows who complete the two-year period in good standing may have the opportunity to continue for a full third year at USAID as an Advisory Fellow.
+Fellows who complete the two-year period in good standing may have the opportunity to continue for a full third year at USAID as a Advisory Fellow.

 Washington, DC-Based

 As an immersive S&T workforce augmentation and professional development initiative, SDF is Washington, DC-based.
 Fellows are assigned to in-person placements with offices at USAID, and all fellows must be located in the DC area (relocation support is provided).
-Fellows will operate on the schedule of their assigned office; USAID generally operates on a hybrid, three-day in office and two-day remote work week.
+Fellows will operate on the schedule of their assigned office; USAID generally operates on a hybrid, three-day in office and two-day telework week.

 Career Stage